Events

 All events that can be processed by the library are subclassed from Event class.
 User defined events often contain properties that serve like data inputs for your StateMachine.

-Conceptually events notify a StateMachine about out world changes.
+Conceptually events notify a StateMachine about outside world changes.
 Generally it is not recommended to confuse them with commands, see do not section for details.

 Event processing